 Fortunately, two drugs, dasatinib (Sprycel®) and nilotinib (Tasigna®), are now used to treat people who stop responding to imatinib.
 These drugs work against the same abnormal protein targeted by imatinib, but in different ways.

 Immunotherapy is a treatment that uses immune cells or antibodies to fight leukemia or stop it from getting worse.
 The idea is to zero in on leukemia cells so the treatment is less toxic to normal cells.
+Recently developed immunotherapies are showing real promise in a number of forms of leukemia.

 Leukemia vaccines are not vaccines in the way that most people think of them.
 Unlike most vaccines, which help prevent diseases, leukemia vaccines are used to treat someone who already has cancer.

 A vaccine introduces a molecule called an antigen into the body.
 The immune system recognizes the antigen as a foreign invader and attacks it.
-Researchers are studying a vaccine in which the antigen is the same abnormal protein that imatinib targets.
-The vaccine causes immune cells to destroy leukemia cells that contain this protein.

 Gene therapy -- replacing, manipulating, or supplementing nonfunctional genes with healthy genes -- is being explored for treatment of leukemia.
 It is being studied as a way to stimulate a patient's immune system to kill leukemia cells and also to interfere with the production of proteins that cause cells to become cancerous.